LilyAsFlora/Ririi/README.md

 Generally, Rirī uses a default word order of SVO (subject-verb-object).
 This may be changed for poetic effect.
 Possessors and adjectives may come before or after the noun they modify, whereas adpositions and auxiliary verbs usually precede.

-_Ema vidumja mam wariuām._ — She saw the small sign.
+_Ema vidumja mam wariuam._ — She saw the small sign.

-_Waruiām mam vidumja ema._ — _lit._ The sign small saw she. (same meaning as above)
+_Waruiam mam vidumja ema._ — _lit._ The sign small saw she. (same meaning as above)

 ## Grammar